 - Benefit liabilities were determined in accordance with IFRS.
 Liabilities were calculated by an actuarial valuation with a discount rate of 4.75% (December 31, 2020 4.75%) per annum, as described in note 20 of the WSIB's 2020 annual consolidated financial statements. - Loss of Retirement Income Fund liability was determined in accordance with IFRS.
 The liability is equal to the fair value of assets held. - Employee benefit plans liability was determined using methods and assumptions that are consistent with accepted actuarial practice for going concern valuations.
 Obligations were calculated by an actuarial valuation with a discount rate of 5.00% (December 31, 2020 5.00%) per annum, consistent with the net expected long-term annual rate of return on the registered pension plan assets.
 This differs from the IFRS basis used in preparing the WSIB's consolidated financial statements.
-The IFRS discount rate, a weighted average of 3.30% (December 31, 2020 2.60%) per annum, was determined by reference to high-quality corporate bonds and the projected employee benefit payment cash flows. - The result was a reduction from the IFRS obligations equal to \$1,189 (December 31, 2020 \$2,118). - All other liabilities were determined in accordance with IFRS.
+The IFRS discount rate, a weighted average of 3.15% (December 31, 2020 2.60%) per annum, was determined by reference to high-quality corporate bonds and the projected employee benefit payment cash flows. - The result was a reduction from the IFRS obligations equal to \$1,350 (December 31, 2020 \$2.118). - Payables and other liabilities were adjusted by \$198 to reflect the balance of restricted cash received from the Government of Ontario for the purpose of administering the COVID-19 Worker Income Protection Benefit program and which remains unpaid. - All other liabilities were determined in accordance with IFRS.

-Notes to Sufficiency Ratio Statement March 31, 2021 (millions of Canadian dollars)
+Notes to Sufficiency Ratio Statement June 30, 2021 (millions of Canadian dollars)

-The Sufficiency Ratio liabilities are 30,979 (December 31, 2020 - 31,893), which includes the adjustment of 1,189 (December 31, 2020 - 2,118).
+The Sufficiency Ratio liabilities are \$31,430 (December 31, 2020 - \$31,893), which includes the adjustment total of \$1,548 (December 31, 2020 - \$2,118).
+The total liabilities adjustment is comprised of the employee benefit plans liability reduction of \$1,350; and \$198 which reflects restricted funds received from the Government of Ontario for the purpose of administering the COVID-19 Worker Income Protection Benefit program and which remain unpaid.
 Additional details of the breakdown of the liabilities are shown in note 4.

-Notes to Sufficiency Ratio Statement March 31, 2021 (millions of Canadian dollars)
+Notes to Sufficiency Ratio Statement June 30, 2021 (millions of Canadian dollars)